What is a Deductible?

 Higher deductibles can lower the cost of homeowners insurance by at least 20 percent compared to lower-deductible policies.

-Common Questions About Deductible
+Common Questions About Deductibles

 What are the reasons to choose a high deductible?